hyperledger/iroha-2-docs/src/guide/security/nav-security.md

   - [Generating Cryptographic Keys](./generating-cryptographic-keys.md):

-    Instructions on how to generate cryptographic keys, including with `kagami`, a supporting tool shipped alongside Iroha 2.
+    Instructions on how to generate cryptographic keys and use `kagami` (a supporting tool shipped alongside Iroha 2).

   - [Storing Cryptographic Keys](./storing-cryptographic-keys.md):